 Survodutide

-Survodutide is Boehringer Ingelheim's dual agonist (GLP-1 + glucagon) — a competitor to Retatrutide.
+Survodutide is Boehringer Ingelheim's dual agonist (GLP-1 + glucagon), a competitor to Retatrutide.
 Stronger fat-burn signal than the GLP-1-only drugs because it activates glucagon, which boosts metabolic rate.
 Phase 2 data is promising.
 Once-weekly.

 Investigational.
-Phase 3 trials by Boehringer Ingelheim.
+Phase 3 trials by Boehringer Ingelheim and Zealand Pharma (co-developers).

 Not yet approved.
 Trial access only.